undeflabs/UASECO-Maniaplanet/docs/UASECO/Classes/PlayerList/Methods.md

 #### Description
-	string = getPlayerNickname ( string $login, [ boolean $forcequery ] )
+	mixed = getPlayerNickname ( string $login, [ boolean $forcequery ] )

-If login can not be found, then Unknown is returned.
+If login can not be found, then `false` is returned, otherwise a string containing the nickname.

 #### Parameters